 By signing this form, I acknowledge that I understand and am able to perform all essential functions listed above and meet the health and safety requirements for the Laboratory Assistant Certificate Program at Pierpont Community and Technical College and at my clinical affiliate.
 I understand that my inability to fulfill these essential functions may result in my removal from the Program.

 Student name (Please Print)

+Student name (Flease Frint)

+Student signature Date

 RELEASE FORM FOR FINGER PUNCTURE AND VENIPUNCTURE TECHNIQUES